 Erythema Multiforme

-- Although classically defined by the presence of target lesions, at various stages of evolution, EM may appear as erythematous macules, papules, vesicles, or bullae.
+- Although classically defined by the presence of target lesions at various stages of evolution, EM may appear as erythematous macules, papules, vesicles, or bullae.

-- Reported causes are numerous.
-Rare precipitants include the following:
+- Other precipitants include the following:

 - Chemical and physical exposures